AI voice-cloning scams: how to protect your family with a safe word

 You are now in the strongest defensive posture available to a normal family for under $40/month.
 The Individuals page is where to talk through a full setup, and our weekly Briefing covers ongoing personal-security developments.
 For service pricing, see the pricing page.

-Three questions decide it for most households in 2026.
+Two questions decide it for most households in 2026.

 Want one bill for identity, AV, and VPN, and already trust Norton?
 Norton 360 with LifeLock Ultimate Plus.

-All three are reasonable products.
+Both are reasonable products.
 None will prevent identity theft, because that is not what the category does.
 Each will tell you fast when something goes wrong and help you clean it up — which, paired with a credit freeze and a password manager, is the right baseline for most households.

-The mistake to avoid most aggressively is buying any of these three before you have done the free work first: credit freezes at all three bureaus, MFA on email and financial accounts, a password manager.
+The mistake to avoid most aggressively is buying any of them before you have done the free work first: credit freezes at all three bureaus, MFA on email and financial accounts, a password manager.
 The subscription is the alarm system.
 The free controls are the locks.
 Buy in that order.

 Last updated: May 16, 2026.
 We refresh this comparison as pricing tiers and feature sets change.
 For the full personal-cybersecurity stack, start with the 2026 family cybersecurity guide.